What Is Employee Engagement, Why It Matters And How To Improve It

 Determining Key Drivers You Want To Measure

-The next step is to identify the theme for measuring engagement and to develop questions that will effectively capture this information.
+The next step is to identify the theme for measuring employee engagement and to develop questions that will effectively capture this information.
 It is advised to include 30-50 employee experience-related questions.

 Here is an example of what drivers and questions you can ask: